barryclark/jekyll-now/_posts/2015-02-16-old-dog-new-tricks.md

 	# Nothing.
 We'll never hit this line.
 {% endhighlight %}

+A new trick or two might make it more interesting.
 In the meantime I'll be at [contrafactum](https://github.com/contrafactum/) on GitHub.